SYSNET-LUMS/SmartGlassesPrivacy/README.md

 ### Synthetic Face Replacement

 The evaluation.py file inside the Synthetic Replacement folder compares our pipeline with the baseline (MFS) across 5 different metrics.
-Modify the folder path containing original videos, MFS videos, and videos using our pipeline.
+Modify the folder path to include the original videos, MFS videos, and videos processed by our pipeline.

 #### Category Breakdown
-The figure below shows a category wise breakdown of synthetic face replacement metrics.
+The figure below shows a breakdown of synthetic face replacement metrics by category.

 ![synthetic results](https://github.com/anonresearcher-25/NowYouSeeMe/blob/main/imgs/latest_new.png)

-The following table shows a summarized version of results.
+The following table shows a summarized version of the results.

 | Metric | Baseline | Our Pipeline (Sitara) | Theoretical Range |
 |--------|----------|----------------------|-------------------|